| It was an incredible claim, yet the evidence

 periods.
 The most recent ice age had ended ten thousand years or so

 ago.
-Other ingenious studies showed that a particularly warm period
+Other ingenious studies suggested that a particularly warm period

 had followed.
 For example, fossil hoards of nuts collected by squirrels